What is Sihost.exe? Windows 10/11 Guide

 Reboot your PC.
 This is an obvious and trivial tip, but it solves a lot of problems.
 If the problem hasn’t gone away after rebooting or reappears after a while, move on to the next step.

 Run the System File Checker tool (SFC.exe).
 Some user or software actions can adversely affect system files.
 Restoring important system files should solve such problems.
 To do this, open Start and write “cmd,” then click “Run as administrator.”
-Next, paste “DISM.exe /Online /Cleanup-image /Restorehealth” into the command prompt window.
-If necessary, this action will check your system files and download them from the Windows Update Center.
+Next, paste the following command into the Command Prompt window:

 Reinstall Microsoft Redistributable Packages.
 These packages are necessary for some programs to work, but they can cause the Shell Infrastructure Host to become unstable.
 To do this, uninstall all installed packages, download the installation file from the Microsoft website, and reinstall it.